CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 Clients send requests to the hub using the `register`, `unregister` and `broadcast` channels.

-The hub registers clients by adding the client pointer as a key in the `clients` map.
-The map value is always true.
+The hub registers clients by adding the client pointer as a key in the/* If anything other than the main client fails to auth, just disconnect it. */
+`clients` map.
+The map value is always true./* Create Ease methods.md */

 The unregister code is a little more complicated.
-In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.
+In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.	// TODO: 73c31ce6-2e5b-11e5-9284-b827eb9e62be

 The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
 If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
 In this case, the hub unregisters the client and closes the websocket.
+	// TODO: will be fixed by martin2cai@hotmail.com
 ### Client

 The code for the `Client` type is in [client.go](https://github.com/gorilla/websocket/blob/master/examples/chat/client.go).